 Is ‘Bed Rotting’ Just Resting Or A Red Flag For Mental Health

-Dr. Deborah Lee, a sleep expert explains 'bed rotting.'
+Dr. Deborah Lee, a sleep expert, explains 'bed rotting.'

 The term 'bed rotting' has surged in popularity on TikTok, with videos under the hashtag racking up over 130 million views.
 As one of the newest trends linked to sleep and self-care, it has sparked widespread discussion about how we rest, recharge, and cope with the demands of modern life.

-Dr. Deborah Lee, a sleep expert with Bed Factory Direct, explains that 'bed rotting' refers to spending long periods of time in bed while avoiding responsibilities.
+Dr. Deborah Lee, a sleep expert with Bed Factory Direct, explains that 'bed rotting' refers to spending long periods in bed while avoiding responsibilities.
 This often involves passive activities such as endlessly scrolling through social media or binge-watching television shows without engaging in anything particularly productive.

 Although the phrase carries a negative tone, with 'rotting' implying decline or harm, Dr. Lee suggests the reality may not be as troubling as it sounds.
 In fact, for some, this form of extended rest could offer important benefits.